 Tattoos and Piercings

-Check out our YouTube video for advice on body art.
+Check out our YouTube video for advice on body art during our placements.

 What to Pack

 We have covered the clothing essentials for your week-long program in India, but below is some handy hints on what else we think you should pack!